esmf-org/esmf-test-scripts/README.md

 The following scheduler variables are optional--

+pbs_node_specifier: Method of specifying node request for pbs (ignored for other schedulers)
-pbs_node_specifier: currently the only supported options are "nodes_ppn" and "default"
-    If not specified, assumed to be "default" "default" leads to "#PBS -l select=1:ncpus={cpn}:mpiprocs={cpn}
+    Currently the only supported options are "nodes_ppn" and "default" If not specified, assumed to be "default" "default" leads to "#PBS -l select=1:ncpus={cpn}:mpiprocs={cpn}
     "nodes_ppn" leads to "#PBS -l nodes=1:ppn={cpn}".
+pbs_job_checker: Method of checking whether a job is complete for pbs (ignored for other schedulers)
+    Currently the only supported options are "tracejob" and "default" If not specified, assumed to be "default" "default" uses "qstat -H"
+    "tracejob" uses "tracejob"; this is for systems that don't support "qstat -H"
 cluster: (some slurm configurations require a cluster rather than a partition)
 partition: (some slurm configurations require a partition)